Introduction

 Rights of Deported Workers

 Moreover, it is important to recognize your rights concerning personal belongings and any wages that may be owed to you.
 Just because you have been deported does not mean you forfeit your possessions or your hard-earned income.
-You have the right to reclaim your belongings and seek any unpaid wages, which can be critical for your financial stability during this challenging time.
+You have the right to reclaim your belongings and seek any unpaid wages, which can be vital for your financial stability during this challenging time.
 Consider this situation as a temporary setback rather than a permanent defeat.
 Understanding and asserting your rights can significantly impact your ability to recover and move forward.
 For more information on your rights and available resources, visit our legal services page.

 Steps to Take After Deportation